How to enable and use the Slack integration

 A company admin will first need to enable the integration one time for the whole company to use.

 In Slack, ensure your Slack Admin has enabled the ability to install Front in your Slack Workplace.
 They will either need to turn off the "Require app approval" setting, or approve Front as an app that all Slack users can install.
-Read Slack's Manage app installation settings for your workspace guide for full details
+Read Slack's Manage app approval for your workspace guide for full details.

 Step 1

-In Front, click the gear icon on the top right of Front and into the Company settings tab.
+In Front, click the gear icon on the top right, then select company settings in the left sidebar.
 Select App store from the left menu.

 Step 2